 to study the impacts of climate change and bring science, policy, communications, and research under one roof.

-A living laboratory
+A public living laboratory

-A platform for environmental justice
+Space for environmental justice organizations and non-profits

 Dormitories and faculty housing